1Solon/obsidian/College/Machine Learning/ML Lecture 8.md

 ### Summary

 Neural Networks represent a powerful class of machine learning models capable of learning from complex and high-dimensional data.
-Their design, inspired by the biological neural networks in the brain, allows for the modeling of complex patterns and relationships, making them suitable for a wide range of applications from simple classification to sophisticated image and speech recognition tasks.
+Their design, inspired by the biological neural networks in the brain, allows for the modelling of complex patterns and relationships, making them suitable for a wide range of applications from simple classification to sophisticated image and speech recognition tasks.

 ---
 * [[ML Lecture 7]]